Frequently Asked Questions (FAQs)

 How do I take care of my Nokero product?

 Taking care of your Nokero product is easy.
-Simply place your Nokero device in direct sunlight to charge during the day and take it down at night to use as a light.
+Simply place your Nokero device in direct sunlight for at least 6 hours to charge during the day and take it down at night to use as a light.
 Use a lightly damp towel or cleaning solution to carefully remove any sediment that collects on the solar panel over time.
-If you notice your device not working, it may be time to replace the batteries (please refer to FAQ: “how do I change the battery?” for more complete details).
-Lastly, try to avoid letting your device sit in standing water and then you will be ready to enjoy hours of clean energy.
+If you notice your device not working, it may be time to replace the batteries (please refer to FAQ: “How do I change the battery?” for more complete details).

 How long will the power remain in my Nokero product?